-We put together a resource that covers a few frequently asked questions about Chapter 12 Bankruptcy and the process it entails.
-Our bankruptcy attorneys in Portland have years of experience and have been advocating clients for the best outcome.
-To ensure that your bankruptcy case is properly processed consult with one of our Chapter 12 bankruptcy attorneys at Vanden Bos & Chapman, LLP today.
+We put together a resource that covers a few frequently asked questions about what Chapter 12 Bankruptcy is and the process it entails.
+Our bankruptcy attorneys in Portland have years of experience and have been advocating for clients for the best outcome.
+To ensure that your Chapter 12 bankruptcy case is properly processed consult with one of our skilled bankruptcy attorneys at Vanden Bos & Chapman, LLP today.

 What is Chapter 12 Bankruptcy?

 Chapter 12 is a Reorganization Chapter in the Bankruptcy Code for family farmers and fishermen.
 Congress has expressly stated that the public interest is best served by giving financially distressed individuals and companies engaged in family farming or fishing operations a chance to reorganize their financial affairs under the supervision of the bankruptcy court.

 Yes.
 In Oregon, there is a standing Chapter 12 Trustee who is automatically appointed the Trustee in all Chapter 12 bankruptcy cases.
 The Chapter 12 Trustee has 2 primary functions in Chapter 12.

 First, the Chapter 12 Trustee monitors the case and the plan for compliance with the Bankruptcy Code.
 Second, the Chapter 12 Trustee also collects the debtor’s plan payments and in turn uses the debtor’s funds to make the payments to the debtor’s creditors called for under the bankruptcy plan.